skx/dotfiles/.emacs.d/init.md

 I've created the file [~/.emacs.d/init.el](init.el) which parses and executes the contents of _this_ (markdown) file, allowing me to write my Emacs configuration in a somewhat literate form.
+It will also load some org-mode files if they are present, which are written in a similar literate fashion.

 Hopefully this is neat, and allows my configuration to be self-documenting, and easily understood.

 ## Initial Functions